symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 * Protocol: |catapult-schemas|
 * Guide: :doc:`Monitoring a transaction status <../transaction/monitoring-a-transaction-status>`

-Additionally, there is only one transfer transaction version remaining in which mosaics are always pushed in the mosaics array, when available.
+Additionally, there is only one TransferTransaction version remaining in which mosaics are always pushed in the mosaics array, when available.
 This is different from NIS1 transfer transactions which, in their first version, attached XEM without using the mosaics array.

 ****************
 Transaction fees